-For the past 41 years, Tom Schult has tried commercial and product liability lawsuits in federal and state courts throughout the country.
-He serves as national product liability trial counsel for a number of product manufacturers and has been selected as regional defense counsel for companies that manufacture a wide range of consumer and industrial products.
-In addition to defending these companies in litigation, Tom provides counseling regarding product safety issues and the development of on-product warnings and instructional brochures.
+For the past 42 years, Tom Schult has tried commercial and product liability lawsuits in federal and state courts throughout the country.
+He serves as national product liability trial counsel for product manufacturers and has been selected as regional defense counsel for companies that manufacture a wide range of consumer and industrial products.
+In addition to defending companies in litigation, Tom provides counseling regarding product safety issues and the development of on-product warnings and instructional brochures.

 Tom also has significant trial and coordinating counsel experience in commercial cases.
 In 1997, he led a team of lawyers who successfully tried the first federal civil case that arose from the bombing of the Murrah Federal Building in Oklahoma City.
-Additionally, he successfully tried the first case arising from an alleged violation of the Americans with Disabilities Act in the federal court for the District of Kansas.
-Tom also has led the defense of companies in defeating the certification of nationwide and state classes in product and commercial class action litigation.
-For example, in June 2017, Tom took part in a three-week MDL bellwether trial in the District of Kansas.
+Additionally, he successfully defended the first case arising from an alleged violation of the Americans with Disabilities Act tried in the federal court for the District of Kansas.
+Tom has led the defense of companies in defeating the certification of nationwide and state classes in product and commercial class action litigation.
+Most recently, Tom took part in a three-week MDL bellwether trial in the District of Kansas.

 PUBLICATIONS AND PRESENTATIONS

 - Co-author of the Kansas chapter of “Product Liability Desk Reference” and of the Missouri chapter of “Business Torts: A Fifty State Guide” published by Wolters Kluwer.